FahadMajed/deek/README.md

 # deek

-A Flutter project that automates scheduling prayer alarm task by utilizing PrayerAPI and FlutterLocalNotifications
+A Flutter project that automates scheduling prayer alarm task by utilizing PrayerAPI, FlutterLocalNotifications and Hive.